Nayem73/MY-TECH-SHEET/My-Tech-Blogs/Java Core and Spring Boot Core Deep Dive.md

 - Here, in above pic, we see subclass NoShape implements the parent class Shape so, we are saying that NoShape is a Shape but it can not have the method defined in Shape.
 So it can not obey the contract with parent class Shape interface.
 So we broke the rule.

 ## Interface Segregation Principle:

+#### Liskov substitution and Interface segragation can be understood from the same example (example of social media) in this JavaTechie video https://youtu.be/BM_lSZPMClo

 ![](assets/2024-03-03-16-29-30-image.png)